ACRE: STRATEGIC PLANNING FOR AGRICLUSTERS

 Food system and agriculture development professionals are invited to take the course.

-For those who wish to take their ACRE training further, we encourage you to become a Certified ACRE Facilitator by completing a practicum and taking a final exam.
-Certified ACRE Facilitators are eligible to train other professionals who are working with farmer-led value-chain projects.
+For those who wish to take their ACRE training further, we encourage you to become a Certified ACRE Trainer by completing a practicum and taking a final exam.
+Certified ACRE Trainers are eligible to teach other professionals the ACRE Process for working with farmer-led, value-chain projects and other collective action initiatives.

 TRAINING PROGRAM COURSE CONTENT